37 Sights in Guangzhou, China (with Map and Images)

 Show sight on map

-The old address of the first National Congress of the Chinese Kuomintang is located in the auditorium of the Lizhong Shan Library, Guangdong Province, Guangzhou City, Guangdong Province, and is the national key cultural relics protection unit.
-The first National Congress of the Chinese Kuomintang was held in the auditorium of the bell tower from 20 to 30 January 1924.
-The auditorium has now returned to the original condition of the convention, the front chair has a portrait of Sun Yat-shan, the left of the image is the Chinese Kuomintang Party flag, the right is the flag of the Republic of China, and the seats under the stage are all attached to the number and name of the attendees at the meeting at the time.
+The old site of the First National Congress of the Chinese Kuomintang is located in the auditorium of the bell tower on the east side of the Guangdong Provincial Zhongshan Library on Wenming Road, Guangzhou, and is a national key cultural relics protection unit.
+The First National Congress of the Chinese Kuomintang was held in the auditorium of the bell tower from January 20 to 30, 1924.
+The auditorium has now been restored to its original state, with a portrait of Sun Yat-sen on the rostrum on the front, the flag of the Chinese Kuomintang on the left and the national flag of the Republic of China on the right, and all the seats under the stage are labeled with the numbers and names of the people attending the meeting at that time.

 Wikipedia: 中國國民黨第一次全國代表大會舊址 (ZH)